How to Stop Overeating

 Our overeating and lack of willpower are physical manifestations of our thoughts and beliefs.

-When you believe you have to overeat, you aren’t motivated to make real changes.
+When you believe you have no choice but to overeat, you aren’t motivated to make real changes.

-Instead, you try diet after diet, and those diets only reinforce your belief that overeating is inevitable.
+Instead, you try diet after diet, and when each diet eventually fails, this reinforces your belief that overeating is inevitable.

-How many times have you slipped up on your diet and that leads to the rest of the day being blown, or the rest of the week, or even longer?
+How many times have you slipped up on your diet and that leads to the rest of the day being blown, or the rest of the week, or even years?

 How do I Stop Overeating Once and For All?